rawify/BitSet.js/README.md

 BitSet clear([from[, to])
 ---
+Sets a portion of a given bitset to zero

 - If no param is given, the whole bitset gets cleared
 - If one param is given, the bit at this index gets cleared
 - If two params are given, the range is cleared

 BitSet slice([from[, to])
 ---
+Extracts a portion of a given bitset as a new bitset

 - If no param is given, the bitset is getting cloned
-- If one param is given, the index is used as offset.
-A new bitset is returned to the end
+- If one param is given, the index is used as offset
 - If two params are given, the range is returned as new BitSet

+BitSet flip([from[, to])
+---
+Toggles a portion of a given bitset

+- If no param is given, the bitset is inverted
+- If one param is given, the bit at the index is toggled
+- If two params are given, the bits in the given range are toggled

 BitSet not()
 ---